ctorgerson10/heydude/README.md

 I wanted to learn a little bit about pygame, so I created this small project.

-Currently it doesn't do much, but I am hoping to create a small original game to publish to itch.io.
+It doesn't do much currently, but I plan to create a small original game to publish to itch.io.